 1) RV Tire Tips:

 During the warmer months of the year I constantly remind folks not to check tire pressure when the tires are hot, meaning after the RV was driven more than one mile.
 Hot weather and hot tire temperatures cause tire inflation to increase.
 But something seldom discussed is what happens to your tire pressure when the mercury plummets?
-The answer is, when it’s cold outside the air pressure in your tires drops 1 to 2 pounds for every 10 degree drop in temperature.
+The answer is, when it’s cold outside the air pressure in your tires drops 1 to 2% for every 10 degree drop in temperature.
 This means if you have not checked the tire pressure in your RV tires since that trip you took last summer your tire pressure could be dangerously under-inflated when you head out for the holidays.
 The best advice I can offer is to get in a habit of checking and adjusting tire pressure monthly, so it is correct regardless of the temperature.
 This applies to your automobiles as well.

 2) Automotive Antifreeze Tips: